henalon0/selenium-with-free-proxy/README.md

-# Selenium Proxy Scraper
+# Selenium Proxy Integration

 ## Overview
-This project utilizes Selenium to scrape and retrieve free proxy information from the web.
+This project demonstrates how to use the `requests` library to obtain proxy servers and integrate them with Selenium for web scraping.

+## Features
+- **Proxy Server Acquisition:** Utilizes the `requests` library to fetch a list of free proxy servers.
+- **Selenium Integration:** Demonstrates how to use these proxies with Selenium for anonymous web scraping.
+- **Configurability:** Easily configure the project according to your proxy requirements.

 ## Setup
 1. **Install Dependencies:**